-- (1) The Municipality must cause a notice with the contents contemplated in section 47 to be served of at least the following applications: - (a) an application referred to in section 45(1); - (b) a determination of a zoning contemplated in section 13; - (c) an application for subdivision, amendment or cancellation of a subdivision contemplated in section 15(2)(d) and (k) respectively; - (d) an application for consolidation contemplated in section 15(2)(e); - (e) the amendment, deletion or imposition of a condition contemplated in section 15(2)(h). - (2) A notice contemplated in subsection (1) must be served- - (a) in accordance with section 35; - (b) in at least two of the official languages of the Province most spoken in the area concerned; - (c) on each person whose rights or legitimate expectations will be affected by the approval of the application; and - (d) on every owner of land adjoining the land concerned. - (3) The Municipality may require the serving of a notice as contemplated in this section for any other application made in terms of this By-law and that is not listed in subsection (1).
+- (1) The Municipality must cause a notice with the contents contemplated in section 47 to be served of at least the following applications: - (a) an application referred to in $\underline{\text{section } 45(1)}$ ; - (b) a determination of a zoning contemplated in section 13; - (c) an application for subdivision, amendment or cancellation of a subdivision contemplated in section 15(2)(d) and (k) respectively; - (d) an application for consolidation contemplated in $\underline{section 15}(2)(e)$ ; - (e) the amendment, deletion or imposition of a condition contemplated in section 15(2)(h). - (2) A notice contemplated in subsection (1) must be served- - (a) in accordance with section 35; - (b) in at least two of the official languages of the Province most spoken in the area concerned; - (c) on each person whose rights or legitimate expectations will be affected by the approval of the application; and - (d) on every owner of land adjoining the land concerned.